walquis/git-basics-team-project/thebook/src/objects-and-trees-exercise.md

 # Exercise - Three Objects, Three Trees

+(In a 2-day format, this could be assigned as homework).

 The goal of this exercise is to solidify two major concepts:
 - **The Three Objects** - the git data model
 - **The Three Trees** - managing local changes

+Work through this entire exercise, poking around in the project repo you started in Session 1.
+We'll have already touched on these concepts, but this exercise is designed to test and expand your understanding.

 This should help you hit the ground running in Session Two.